-6.4 Move Instructions
+8.4 Move Instructions

 The Move instructions copy the contents of one register into another, or they place an immediate value into a register.
 They are pseudoinstructions implemented by using other instructions.
-The instruction copies the contents of register A into register C. It is implemented as
+The instruction mov rC, rA copies the contents of register A into register C. It is implemented as movi rB, IMMED16 sign extends the IMMED16 value to 32 bits and loads it into register B. It is implemented as addi rB, r0, IMMED16